dead dwarf.

 But I digress.

-Tho' why he wouldn't just ring childcare guru and professional minx Dr. Tanya Byron I've no idea, I mean that's what I'd do.
+Tho' why he wouldn't just ring cult noughties childcare guru and professional minx Dr. Tanya Byron I've no idea, I mean that's what I'd do.

 Well it's either that or ADHD.

-Tho' not Autism obviously because it didn't exist back then seeing as we all know it was caused by the MMR jag*.
+Tho' not Autism obviously because it didn't exist back then seeing as we all know it's caused by the MMR jag.

 The cast stand about scratching their heads (or in Bates' case rubbing his semi-erect manhood against the coffee table) trying to think of a reason for their family traumas when suddenly (I think she must have just woken up and realised where she was) Lucy suddenly remembers a bizarre event that happened a few years before she met Gino whilst she was appearing in what looks like a community centre stage version of Moulin Rouge.